 I figured we wouldn’t have a chance on a holiday weekend at the last minute.
 Come to think of it, I didn’t even know what snowshoeing was.
 Turns out they had room for us in the 2 o’clock tour—which started in…25 minutes!
 Plus there was no cost and they provided the snowshoes.
 Score!

 So we hopped back in the car and headed a few miles down the road, when it started to rain.
-By the time we parked it really seemed to be drizzling heavy, so we got out with our jackets and hoods on and asked the woman standing by the car full of snowshoes if the tour was till on.
+By the time we parked it really seemed to be drizzling heavy, so we got out with our jackets and hoods on and asked the woman standing by the car full of snowshoes if the tour was still on.
 She was game, (it might not be so bad under the trees I thought) so we figured, why not?

 So for the next two hours we wandered around the woods learning about the snow, the environment, animal tracks, and hibernation.
 We didn’t cover that much actual ground, but I did get a good feel for moving around in snowshoes, which I quite liked.
 Kind of brought a whole new sensation to hiking.

 We were told that the snow had been light in Sequoia so far this year, apparently only 50-60% of the average, but being that the Sierra Nevadas receive the most snowfall in the US, there was still a few feet of snow on the ground.